dndworld/dndworld.github.io/after-creating-your-character/start-playing.md

 ## Tracking Money

 Money and XP are tracked on the server.
-They are **not** synced with your sheet, so it does not matter if your sheet is updated with this info (tracking XP is explained later in this channel).
+They are **not** synced with your sheet, so it does not matter if your sheet is updated with this info (tracking XP is explained later below).

 #### Check Coin Purse